-The Company evaluates investments in both the domestic and the global cannabis sector and expects that the geographic composition of the Company's investment portfolio will reflect the global nature and constitution of the cannabis industry.
+The Company evaluates investments in both the domestic and the global cannabis sector and expects that the geographic composition of the Company's investment portfolio will reflect the global nature and constitution of the cannabis industry, with a specific emphasis on operating businesses in the United States cannabis market in the near term.
 Currently, the majority of the entities that the Company has invested in operate solely within Canada and the Company is not dependent upon foreign operations.